tiprankstipranks

 Fiscal challenges facing the U.S. government could negatively impact financial markets which in turn could have an adverse effect on our financial position or results of operations.

-Federal budget deficit concerns and the potential for political conflict over legislation to fund U.S. government operations and raise the U.S. government's debt limit may increase the possibility of a default by the U.S. government on its debt obligations, related credit-rating downgrades, or an economic recession in the United States.
+Federal budget deficit concerns and the potential for political conflict over legislation to fund U.S. government operations and raise the U.S. government's debt limit may increase the possibility of a default by the U.S. government on its debt obligations,related credit-rating downgrades, or an economic recession in the United States.
 Many of our investment securities are issued by the U.S. government and government agencies and sponsored entities.
-As a result of uncertain domestic political conditions,including potential future federal government shutdowns, the possibility of the federal government defaulting on its obligations for a period of time due to debt ceiling limitations or other unresolved political issues, investments in financial instruments issued or guaranteed by the federal government pose liquidity risks.
-In connection with prior political disputes over U.S. fiscal and budgetary issues leading to the U.S. government shutdown in 2011, S&P lowered its long term sovereign credit rating on the U.S. from AAA to AA+.
-In 2023, Congress narrowly averted two separate government shutdowns by passing continuing resolutions.
-Again in 2024, Congress averted two more government shutdowns at the last minute.
-In part due to repeated debt-limit political standoffs and last-minute resolutions, in 2023 Fitch downgraded the U.S. long-term foreign-currency issuer default rating to AA+ from AAA, and the rating remained unchanged as of December 31, 2024.
+As a result of uncertain domestic political conditions, including potential future federal government shutdowns, the possibility of the federal government defaulting on its obligations for a period of time due to debt ceiling limitations or other unresolved political issues, investments in financial instruments issued or guaranteed by the federal government pose liquidity risks.
+In connection with prior political disputes over U.S. fiscal and budgetary issues leading to the U.S. government shutdown in 2011, S&P lowered its long-term sovereign credit rating on the U.S. from AAA to AA+.
+In part due to repeated debt-limit political standoffs and last-minute resolutions, in 2023 Fitch downgraded the U.S. long-term foreign-currency issuer default rating to AA+ from AAA and in 2025 Moody's downgraded the U.S. long-term issuer and senior unsecured ratings to Aa1 from Aaa.
 A further downgrade, or a downgrade by other rating agencies, as well as sovereign debt issues facing the governments of other countries, could have a material adverse impact on financial markets and economic conditions in the U.S. and worldwide.

 Economy & Political Environment - Risk 5